Animal Reproductive Structures and Functions

 Semen is a mixture of sperm and spermatic duct secretions and fluids from accessory glands.
 These glands are the seminal vesicles, the prostate gland, and the bulbourethral gland (all of which are illustrated above); together these glands contribute most of the semen’s volume:

 • The seminal vesicles are a pair of glands that make thick, yellowish, and alkaline solution.
-As sperm are only motile in an alkaline environment, a basic pH is important to reverse the acidity of the vaginal environment.
+Because sperm are only motile in an alkaline environment, a basic pH is important to reverse the acidity of the vaginal environment.
 The solution also contains mucus, fructose (a source of energy for the sperm cells), a coagulating enzyme, ascorbic acid (vitamin C), and local-acting hormones called prostaglandins (may help stimulate smooth muscle contractions in the uterus).
 The seminal vesicle glands account for 60 percent of the bulk of semen.

 • The prostate gland acts as both a muscle and a gland.
 The muscle provides much of the force for ejaculation to occur.
 The glandular tissue makes a thin, milky fluid that contains citrate (stimulates sperm motility), enzymes, and prostate specific antigen (PSA).
 PSA is a proteolytic enzyme that helps to liquefy the ejaculate several minutes after release from the male.
 Prostate gland secretions account for about 30 percent of the bulk of semen.

-• The bulbourethral gland releases its secretion just before release of the bulk of the semen.
+• The bulbourethral gland releases its secretion just before the release of the bulk of the semen.
 The mucous secretions of this gland help lubricate and neutralize any acid residue in the urethra left over from urine.
 Secretions from the bulbourethral gland can also contain a few sperm; since these secretions are released prior to ejaculation, withdrawal of the penis from the vagina before ejaculation to prevent pregnancy may not work if sperm are present in the bulbourethral gland secretions.

 Male Gametogenesis: Spermatogenesis